guscost/react-tsx-app/README.md

 ## Wish list

-Here are some things I'd like to add:
+Here are some things I'd like to fix:

 ### Fully-typed shadcn dependencies

 - `react-resizable-panels`
-- Missing components: Drawer, Form